Sanatan Sanstha: Founding

 Dr. Athavale was a consultant psychiatrist and a clinical hypnotherapist.
 He graduated from Grant Medical College, Mumbai, following which he initially practiced in Mumbai and then in the United Kingdom for two decades.
-During the course of his psychiatric practice, Dr. Athavale observed that 30% of his patients did not recover completely despite receiving the best medical treatment, but they instead recovered after adopting spiritual remedies or performing certain vedic rituals.
-He further studied the science of spirituality and this quest led him to his spiritual guide, Bhaktaraj Maharaj.
+During the course of his psychiatric practice, Dr. Athavale claimed that around 30% of his patients did not recover completely despite receiving the best medical treatment, but they instead recovered after adopting spiritual remedies or performing certain vedic rituals.
+He further studied the what he considered to be science of spirituality and this quest led him to his spiritual guide, Bhaktaraj Maharaj.
 From the year 1995, he dedicated himself towards the cause of spreading spirituality.
 Under the guidance of his Guru, he founded the Sanstha in March 1999 with the aim to make people understand spirituality in a simple, scientific and pragmatic manner.

 Ideology

 It is a right wing organisation.
 The Sanstha is registered as a charitable trust.
 It was established in 1999 by Dr. Jayant Balaji Athavale to propagate spirituality.
 Dr. Athavale conceptualised the path of Gurukrupayoga, which is an amalgamation of Karma yoga, Jnana yoga and Bhakti yoga.
 This path of spiritual practice is advocated by the Sanstha for rapid spiritual progress.
 This path of spiritual practice comprises two components, viz. vyashti and samashti Sādhanā.
 Vyashti sadhana brings about individual spiritual upliftment, whereas, samashti sadhana aims at the welfare of the society and nation.
-The underlying principle of Gurukrupayoga is attaining Guru’s grace.
-Guru’s grace can be attained by incorporating chanting, attending satsangs, performing satseva, sacrificing, loving others without any expectations and by removing personality defects and ego aspects in daily routine.
+The underlying principle of Gurukrupayoga is attaining Guru's grace.
+Guru's grace can be attained by incorporating chanting, attending satsangs, performing satseva, sacrificing, loving others without any expectations and by removing personality defects and ego aspects in daily routine.

 Further, the Sanstha assesses the spiritual level of an individual on a scale of 1 to 100 percent to describe the spiritual maturity of the person.
-The higher one’s spiritual level, the greater is the amount of God principle manifested in that person.
+The higher one's spiritual level, the greater is the amount of God principle manifested in that person.
 According to the Sanstha, the spiritual level a person having negligible interest in spirituality is around 20 percent.
 Spiritual level of those performing regular spiritual practice (those engaged in ritualistic worship, reading Holy verses or keeping fasts) is in the range of 25 to 30 percent.
 Post 60 percent, one steadily progresses towards sainthood and Saints have a spiritual level of more than 70 percent.
 Moksha is attained at the spiritual level of 100 percent.
 In essence, when one performs Sadhana (spiritual practice) under the guidance of a Guru, his spiritual level increases and subsequently he gets liberated from the cycle of birth and death.